mvisonneau/gitlab-ci-pipelines-exporter/docs/configuration_syntax.md

       # (optional, default: ".*")
       name_regexp: ".*"

-      # When deployments are based upon tags, you can
-      # choose to filter out the ones which you are
-      # using to deploy your environment (optional, default: ".*")
-      tags_regexp: ".*"

     refs:
       # Filter refs (branches/tags only) to include
       # (optional, default: "^main|master$" -- main or master branch)